Cache (computing): Prefetch

 A few operating systems go further with a loader that always pre-loads the entire executable into RAM.
 A few caches go even further, not only pre-loading an entire file, but also starting to load other related files that may soon be requested, such as the page cache associated with a prefetcher or the web cache associated with link prefetching.

 Examples of hardware caches

 CPU cache

 Small memories on or close to the CPU can operate faster than the much larger main memory.
 Most CPUs since the 1980s have used one or more caches, sometimes in cascaded levels; modern high-end embedded, desktop and server microprocessors may have as many as six types of cache (between levels and functions).
-Examples of caches with a specific function are the D-cache and I-cache and the translation lookaside buffer for the MMU.
+Some examples of caches with a specific function are the D-cache, I-cache and the translation lookaside buffer for the memory management unit (MMU).

 GPU cache

-Earlier graphics processing units (GPUs) often had limited read-only texture caches, and introduced Morton order swizzled textures to improve 2D cache coherency.
+Earlier graphics processing units (GPUs) often had limited read-only texture caches and used swizzling to improve 2D locality of reference.
 Cache misses would drastically affect performance, e.g. if mipmapping was not used.
-Caching was important to leverage 32-bit (and wider) transfers for texture data that was often as little as 4 bits per pixel, indexed in complex patterns by arbitrary UV coordinates and perspective transformations in inverse texture mapping.
+Caching was important to leverage 32-bit (and wider) transfers for texture data that was often as little as 4 bits per pixel.

-As GPUs advanced (especially with GPGPU compute shaders) they have developed progressively larger and increasingly general caches, including instruction caches for shaders, exhibiting increasingly common functionality with CPU caches.
-For example, GT200 architecture GPUs did not feature an L2 cache, while the Fermi GPU has up to 768 KB of last-level cache, the Kepler GPU has up to 1536 KB of last-level cache, and the Maxwell GPU has up to 2048 KB of last-level cache.
-These caches have grown to handle synchronisation primitives between threads and atomic operations, and interface with a CPU-style MMU.
+As GPUs advanced, supporting general-purpose computing on graphics processing units and compute kernels, they have developed progressively larger and increasingly general caches, including instruction caches for shaders, exhibiting functionality commonly found in CPU caches.
+These caches have grown to handle synchronization primitives between threads and atomic operations, and interface with a CPU-style MMU.

 DSPs

-Digital signal processors have similarly generalised over the years.
-Earlier designs used scratchpad memory fed by DMA, but modern DSPs such as Qualcomm Hexagon often include a very similar set of caches to a CPU (e.g. Modified Harvard architecture with shared L2, split L1 I-cache and D-cache).
+Digital signal processors have similarly generalized over the years.
+Earlier designs used scratchpad memory fed by direct memory access, but modern DSPs such as Qualcomm Hexagon often include a very similar set of caches to a CPU (e.g. Modified Harvard architecture with shared L2, split L1 I-cache and D-cache).